jessicarush/python-notes/README.md

 # python-examples
 Notes for learning Python 3

-In my endeavor to learn python, I'll be collecting some notes and example code here for reference and review purposes.
+In my endeavor to learn python, I'll be collecting my notes and example code here for reference and review purposes.
-To date, my training is self-guided through the use of text books and online resources including:
+To date, my training is self-guided through the use of text books and online resources.
+Some examples and comments
+may come from the following:

+'Python Crash Course' – Eric Matthes
+'Introducing Python' - Bill Lubanovic
 'Complete Python Masterclass' – Tim Buchalka, Jean-Paul Roberts
-'Introducing Python' - Bill Lubanovic
-'Python Crash Course' – Eric Matthes
 'The Python 3 Standard Library by Example' – Doug Hellmann
 'Effectice Python' – Brett Slatkin
 'Think Python' - Allen B. Downey
 'Learn Python the Hard Way" - Zed A. Shaw